 Except at move-in inspections, the resident is not required to be present for the inspection.
 The resident may attend the inspection if he or she wishes.

-If no one is at home, the inspector will enter the unit to conduct the inspection.
+If no one is at home, the inspector will enter the unit to conduct the inspection and leave a copy of the inspection report in the unit.